GuoxiongXie/google-photos-backup-utils/README.md

 to .JPEG.json.
 These two files will need to be moved to a different directory to perform the re-overlay so that we don't need to overlay the original directory all over again (which might contains a lot of photos).

+## FileRenamingTool.py
+Sometimes when you move files to another folder, there might be duplicate file names.
+This util simply appends __avoid_dup to the end of file name (before file extension).
+It doesn't do any extra processing, just rename files.